Master in Psychology

 - Psychology Dissertation (up to 15,000 words)

-- The distinctive feature of the master's programme is its flexibility, as the course is offered during weekends, so that professionals can fully focus on their post-graduate studies whilst working.
+The distinctive feature of the master's programme is its flexibility, as classes take place only on Friday evenings and Saturdays, so that professionals can combine post-graduate studies with working.
 All courses are delivered in English.

 To enter in the programme, students must have: